 They are, of course, somewhat more expensive than paints on water or alcohol bases, but the brightness and clarity of the picture on labels and tickets justify a slight increase in the cost of production.

 Flexo printing uses printing machines with several colorful sections.
 In each section, an anilox cylinder and a cylinder with a printing form for a certain ink are installed – anilox transfers the required amount of ink to the printing form.
 Very simply, the process of printing in flexography can be described as follows: a web of material from a roll is fed into a printing machine, then the printing plates that create the image are successively “rolled”, and a die that cuts out products of a given shape.
 After that, excess material is removed from the web, and finishing operations are started.

 Advantages of flexography

-A printing house that uses flexo printing technology always orders the production of flexible printing plates from a special polymer, and large companies in printing industry have their own flexoform manufacturing department.
-Modern equipment allows to achieve very high quality of flexographic printing of labels, tickets and packaging, while the cost of finished products is mostly very low and competitive with other types of printing.
+A printing house that uses flexo printing technology always orders the production of flexible printing plates from a special polymer, and large companies in the printing industry have their own flexo form manufacturing department.
+Modern equipment allows achieving a very high quality of flexographic printing of labels, tickets, and packaging, while the cost of finished products is mostly very low and competitive with other types of printing.

 Types of flexo machine

 Printing machines in flexography are of three types – tiered (the color sections are arranged vertically), sectional (with a horizontal arrangement of the paint transfer sections) and planetary ones, in which the printing units are grouped into one central cylinder.
 For our purposes – flexo printing on films, on a thermo-cardboard, self-adhesive materials – the section type of a flexo-machine is the most suitable.